-Remote Filtering monitors HTTP, SSL, and FTP traffic, applying either the policy assigned to the individual user or group, or the Default policy, depending on how the user logs on to the remote computer.
-Remote Filtering does not filter on the basis of policies assigned to computers or network ranges.
-See Identifying remote users, page 155, for more information.
+By default, remote filtering software components monitor HTTP, SSL, and FTP traffic and apply a user-based policy or the Default policy.
+Remote filtering software does not apply policies to IP addresses (computers or network ranges).
+See Identifying remote users, page 182, for more information.